fracapuano/NebulOS/README.md

 HW-NAS-Bench is the first public dataset for Hardware-aware Neural Architecture Search (HW-NAS) research.
 It aims to democratize HW-NAS research to non-hardware experts and make HW-NAS research more reproducible and accessible.
 It includes the measured/estimated hardware performance of networks on various hardware devices.
 [Read more about HW-NAS-Bench](https://arxiv.org/abs/2103.10584).

 ## Contributions 🌟
-NebulOSS takes a step further by adopting actual hardware-aware metrics, as presented in HW-NAS-Bench, to perform the automated design of Deep Neural Architectures.
-Unlike traditional methods that use proxies like the number of parameters or flops, NebulOSS focuses on the energy consumption of the models, thoroughly measured by hardware experts.
+NebulOS takes a step further by adopting actual hardware-aware metrics, as presented in HW-NAS-Bench, to perform the automated design of Deep Neural Architectures.
+Unlike traditional methods that use proxies like the number of parameters or flops, NebulOS focuses on the energy consumption of the models, thoroughly measured by hardware experts.

 ### Relevancy of Using Actual Hardware-Aware Metrics
 - **Accuracy**: Provides more accurate and realistic evaluations.